skyeskie/intro_cg_raytracer/README.md

 Project submission notes included in `ProjectNotes#.txt` for respective project

-Assignment specifications included in `specs` folder
+Assignment specifications included in `specs` folder.
+(Project 5 not available)